What Is Calisthenics?

 Bodyweight calisthenics borrows a lot of its movements from gymnastics training and is thus very upper body dominant.

-Although there are several calisthenics movements that focus on building your legs, using just your bodyweight to build size and strength is an absolute waste of time.
+Although there are several calisthenics movements that focus on building your legs, using just your bodyweight to build lower body size and strength is an absolute waste of time.

 Trust me, I’ve tried it and it doesn’t work.
 Especially not at the rate at which weighted calisthenics does.